Code-Institute-Submissions/get-yourself-moving/README.md

  # GYM - Get Yourself Moving
  This is a website about a gym located in Dublin.

- ## A mobile first designed website using CSS and HTML5 and Bootstrap
+ ## A mobile first designed website using CSS, HTML5, Bootstrap & font awesome

 External user’s goal:
 The site's users are people interested in finding out about GYM and signing up for membership